ValentinKostiuk/SmtpServerStub/README.md

 }
 ```
 To make your tests more independent you may need to reset server stub state before each test.
 Do this by adding "before each" method to base test.
-Reseting server state is required to cleare list of already received E-mails and finish all asynchronous tasks, which can be created for receiving other messages.
+Reseting server state is required to cleare list of already received E-mails, drop all assigned to server instance event listeners and finish all asynchronous tasks, which can be created for receiving other messages.
 ```csharp
 [SetUp]
 public void RunBeforeAnyTest()